 San Marino – 61 km²

 The Republic of San Marino is an enclaved microstate entirely surrounded by Italy northeast of the Alpine Mountains.
-The country is governed by the Constitution of San Marino, written in the 16th century in Latin.
-This is considered the earliest written governing document that is still in effect.
+The country is governed by the Constitution of San Marino, written in the 16th century in Latin and it’s the earliest written governing document still in effect.
 Pretty cool, right?
 Right.

 San Marino is a very peaceful country.
 In fact, the last time they participated in a battle was 1463.
-Napoleon offered to help San Marino extend its territory back in 1797 but his offer was politely rejected.
+Napoleon offered to help San Marino extend its territory back in 1797 but San Marino politely rejected his offer.
 San Marino also doesn’t have an official religion and it’s the only country in the world with more vehicles than people.
 The most famous place in San Marino is probably the Mount Titano with the historic center of the capital which is a UNESCO heritage site.